-- A.10 The Council will expect licensees to have adequate management practices in place, as well as suitable training for staff, to ensure that sales are not made to persons under the age of 18, or to persons who may supply to persons under that age.
-These practices also need to be in place to ensure that sales are not made to persons who are drunk, or in circumstances where it is likely that the sale of alcohol may result in crime and disorder. - A.11 The Government has published its Alcohol Harm Reduction Strategy and intends to produce a code of good practice drawn up jointly between Government and the industry.
-Once issued the Council will strongly encourage all retailers of alcohol to sign up to this code and receive accreditation, as it is envisaged that adherence to the code could be taken into account when there is a relevant representation made against a premises and licence removal is being considered. - A.12 The Council will also expect licensees to be aware of the misuse of drugs and take all reasonable steps to prevent the entry of drugs into licensed premises, to take appropriate steps to prevent drugs being supplied within the premises and to take practical measures to prevent tragedies as a result of drug misuse.
-The BIIAB (British Institute of Innkeeping Awarding Body) National Certificate for Licensees (Drug Awareness) qualification is an appropriate method of demonstrating such awareness. - A.13 In particular the Council will expect licensees of venues likely to be affected by alcohol or drug abuse to be familiar with the contents of Chapter 4 (drug awareness) of the BIIAB Level 2 National Certificate for Entertainment Licensees and to be following the recommendations of that handbook. - A.14 The Council will also expect the relevant licensees to be following the recommendations of the book "Safer Clubbing" issued by the Home Office (ISBN 1840827807)
+- A.9 The Council will expect licensees to have adequate management practices in place, as well as suitable training for staff, to ensure that sales are not made to persons under the age of 18, or to persons who may supply to persons under that age.
+These practices also need to be in place to ensure that sales are not made to persons who are drunk, or in circumstances where it is likely that the sale of alcohol may result in crime and disorder. - A.10 The Council will also expect licensees to be aware of the misuse of drugs and take all reasonable steps to prevent the entry of drugs into licensed premises, to take appropriate steps to prevent drugs being supplied within the premises and to take practical measures to prevent tragedies as a result of drug misuse.
+The BIIAB (British Institute of Innkeeping Awarding Body) National Certificate for Licensees (Drug Awareness) qualification is an appropriate method of demonstrating such awareness. - A.11 In particular the Council will expect licensees of venues likely to be affected by alcohol or drug abuse to be familiar with the contents of Chapter 4 (drug awareness) of the BIIAB Level 2 National Certificate for Entertainment Licensees and to be following the recommendations of that handbook. - A.12 The Council will also expect the relevant licensees to be following the recommendations of the book "Safer Clubbing" issued by the Home Office (ISBN 1840827807)